Click on 3D map to enlarge, click again to zoom

 6. Merrivale Rd intersection to Birchwood: 8 hrs, 26 km (maps 153, 152)

 Turn right from Merrivale Rd on to the Otautau–Tuatapere Rd.
 You need to look for an overbridge over a farm road.
-There is apparently a TA marker somewhere before this, and a stile, but if you don’t spot it just get onto this farm road and go uphill, through two farm gates to the Inland Bush track.
+There is apparently a TA marker somewhere before this, and a stile, but if you don’t spot it just get onto this farm road and go uphill and through two farm gates to the Inland Bush track.
 The second gate has an orange marker on it.
 Further markers follow a steep track up through bush.
-Near the top, just as you are about to leave the bush and enter farmland again is a track to the right that is marked.
+Near the top, just as you are about to leave the bush and enter farmland again, is a track to the right that is marked.
 This soon becomes a forest road through pine forest and the walking becomes very easy.
 No camping or fires are permitted in the forest.

-After exiting the pine forest it is less than an hour’s walk along pleasant country roads with little traffic to the well-marked turn off to another hill with a pine forest.
-(Or you can keep walking another 3km along the road to an accommodation option – see below).
 The climb up the Woodlaw Forest hill is steep, but it eventually becomes a 4WD forestry road along the top, where the walking is easy.
 There is one small stream in the bush on the way up.
 Otherwise there is no source of water for this entire day.
 And again, no camping or fires permitted in the forest.
 After passing below some cellphone towers the road meets farmland.
 (Note that this farm is closed to walkers from 9 September to 9 November for lambing.)
-Take the fence-line on the right hand side downhill.
+Take the fence-line on the right-hand side downhill.
 There are occasional markers, but they are very distantly spaced.
-Then the fence meets another at right angles, take the right hand one down an extremely steep hill.
+Then the fence meets another at right angles; take the right-hand one down an extremely steep hill.
 This would be almost impossible to descend safely when wet, especially without walking poles.
 Which side of the fence you should be walking on is unclear and maybe it doesn’t matter.
 You are heading for the middle of a long eucalyptus forest where the young trees meet the mature ones.
 The track goes alongside this plantation to the left, turns right, and reaches the Birchwood-Wairio Rd.
 Ohai is 7km down the road but note that there are no shops there.

-• Nightcaps is 9 km east of Ohai and has a Four Square store but apparently no accommodation.
+- Nightcaps is 9 km east of Ohai and has a Four Square store but apparently no accommodation.
 Tuatapere, 38 km south-west of Ohai, is your only other accommodation option in the region (see above for listings), unless you camp on farmland (with permission).

 Takitimu Mountains: 70 km, 3–4 days